MakeSchool-Tutorials/ecommerce-tutorial/P05-Displaying-Moods/content.md

 > [action]
 >
 > Now let’s loop over each element inside each object and display their images.
+This for-loop goes inside the `scripts.js` file.
 >
 ```js
 for (let i=0; i<data.length; ++i) {